hicommonwealth/commonwealth/knowledge_base/Stake.md

 ## Enabling stake for local development

 The following env variables must be present.
-(The AWS keys are for )
+(The AWS keys are for uploading images, in the create community flow.)
+For more thorough documentation on env vars, see [Environment-Variables.md](./Environment-Variables.md).

 ```txt
 FLAG_NEW_CREATE_COMMUNITY=true